dntjdgur/ml-r-employee-attrition/README.md

 General Electric's HR reports indicate that many high-potential employees are leaving the company for other opportunities.
 Middle managers have corroborated these reports, noting an increase in job postings.
 To maintain its competitive edge, GE plans to use a predictive model developed during the pilot stage to identify employees likely to leave and implement measures to retain high-potential employees.

 ## Data Source
-Data source can be achieved from [Here](https://https://github.com/dntjdgur/ml-r-employee-attrition/tree/main/data)
+Data source can be obtained from [Here](https://https://github.com/dntjdgur/ml-r-employee-attrition/tree/main/data)

 ## Preliminary Analysis Using CRISP-DM
 ### Business Understanding